- You are viewing a Navigating Care library resource.

 HOW should this medicine be used?

 Ivosidenib comes as a tablet to take by mouth.
 It is usually taken with or without food once daily.
-Do not take it with a high fat meal (such as fried foods or fast food).
+Do not take it with a high fat food such as eggs, butter, whole-milk dairy products (such as whole milk, cheese, and yogurt), fried foods, or fast food.
 Take ivosidenib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take ivosidenib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not split, chew, or crush them.